- Certified Scrum Master

 - Domain-Driven Design

-Together with my colleagues at superluminar, I offer workshops, training, and architecture reviews for all things serverless.
-Regardless if you want or need to prepare your application for the future, you should talk to the industry experts in running serverless applications on AWS.
+Together with my colleagues at superluminar, I offer workshops, training, and architecture reviews for all things serverless and GraphQL.
+Regardless if you want or need to prepare your application for the future, you should talk to the industry experts in Hamburg for running GraphQL APIs on Amazon Web Services.

-Do not run into the same problems others already ran in.
-Do not waste time with solving problems somebody else already solved and design your next architecture for no maintenance or operational tasks.
+Avoid running into the same pitfalls others already ran into.
+Do not waste time with solving problems somebody else already solved and design your next data API for the least amount of maintenance and operational tasks.
+Just say hi or check out superluminar.io for more details …